Rachel Tucker

-Rachel Kelly Tucker (born 29 May 1981) is a Northern Irish West End and Broadway actress, best known for her portrayal of Elphaba in the hit musical Wicked.
-She most recently starred in Come from Away on Broadway, having originated the role on the West End.
-She has also starred in various other musicals and plays, including one alongside Sting (The Last Ship).
+Rachel Kelly Tucker (born 29 May 1981) is a Northern Irish actress and singer, best known for her portrayal of Elphaba in the musical Wicked in the West End and on Broadway.
+She also starred in the West End and Broadway productions of Come from Away, Sunset Boulevard, Hadestown, The Great Gatsby, The Last Ship.

 Early life and career

 Tucker was born in Belfast, Northern Ireland, and grew up singing on the cabaret circuit from the age of nine with her father, Tommy (Tucker) Kelly and sister Margaret Kelly under the group's name Tucker Kelly and the Kelstar.
 She was a member of the Arts Youth Theatre during the late 1990s featuring in shows such as Ecstasy and Our Day Out.
 She then went on to feature in Michael Poyner's version of the Rockin Mikado as Katisha.
 In 2001, she competed in the Irish version of Popstars, featuring prominently in episode 3 where she is featured singing "Ain't No Mountain High Enough".
 Her contestant number was B0161.
 She also featured as a contestant with sister Margaret on Michael Barrymore's My Kind of Music singing "Man!
 I Feel Like a Woman!".
 She also competed in the talent show Star for a Night making the final with her performance of "Kids".

 Tucker trained at the Royal Academy of Music.
 She worked with Any Dream Will Do winner Lee Mead in the 2005 United Kingdom tour of the Rock musical, Tommy as Sally Simpson.
 In December 2007, Tucker appeared as Dorothy Gale in the Royal Shakespeare Company adaptation of The Wizard of Oz at the Lyric Theatre in Belfast.
 The Stage described her performance as "looking and sounding uncannily like the legendary Garland".
 For her performance, she was nominated for an award in the 2008 TMA Awards.
 Tucker recorded a version of the civil rights anthem "Ain't Gonna Let Nobody Turn Me Around" which was used in a television advertisement for Libresse in 2005 entitled "March".